Still have questions? Leave a comment

-It’s self-explanatory, really: when a writer submits their manuscript to agents and publishers, hoping to get a contract, they’re going the traditional way.
-But when a writer recruits service providers and the power of the internet to publish their book by their own self, it’s called self-publishing.
+It’s self-explanatory, really: when you submit your manuscript to agents and publishers, hoping to get a contract, you’re going the traditional way.
+But when you recruit service providers and the power of the internet to publish your book yourself, it’s called self-publishing.

-In traditional publishing, the publisher handles all publishing-related activities: editing, formatting, designing, printing, warehousing, and distribution.
-In exchange for these services, the writer sells them the publishing rights to their book.
-Along with this, the publisher also owns all the profits from sales.
+In traditional publishing, the publisher handles all publishing-related activities.
+This includes editing, formatting, cover designing, printing, warehousing, and distribution.
+In exchange for these services, you sell them the publishing rights to your book.
+Along with this, the publisher also owns all the profits from the book sales.
 Basically, the publisher owns the book.

 In self-publishing, the writer handles everything.
-They either learn the skills required to publish a book, or hire professionals to manage the services one can’t combat alone.
-Aside from what they pay these service providers, all the profits from sales belong to the writer alone.
-They also retain all publishing rights to the book.
-Basically, the writer owns the book.
+You either learn the skills required to publish a book, or hire professionals to manage the services you can’t combat alone.
+This can include anything from editing and proofreading the manuscript to getting an ISBN or a copyright page.
+Aside from what you pay these service providers, all the profits from sales belong to you alone.
+You also retain all publishing rights to the book.
+Basically, you own your book.

-But is there a clear superior among these two publishing methods?
+But is there a clear superior among traditional publishing and self-publishing?
 Let’s take a look.

 Publishers get millions of submissions every day, but their actual way of reaching new writers is through book agents.
-So the first thing a writer needs here is to find an agent, which in itself is a long process full of rejections and disappointments.
+So the first thing you need here is to find an agent, which in itself is a long process full of rejections and disappointments.

-The agent acts on behalf of the writer and submits their book proposal to various publishers.
+The agent acts on your behalf and submits your book proposal to various publishers.
 Based on the book idea and the proposal, a publisher eventually offers a deal, which is open to negotiations.

 Publishers often make an upfront payment of around $5000–$10,000.
-This is an advance against royalties, which means that once the book begins to make money, the publisher will first collect the amount equivalent to whatever they’ve paid the writer through their royalties.
-Once they’ve collected that amount, the writer’s royalties are rolled out.
+This is an advance against royalties, which means that once the book begins to make money, the publisher will first collect the amount equivalent to whatever they’ve paid you through your royalties.
+Once they’ve collected that amount, your royalties are rolled out.

 Here are the pros and cons of traditional publishing:

-Hassle-free: The publisher covers all professional services, so the writer doesn’t have to lift a finger.
-Professionals with industry experience handle everything and the writer is free to, well, write.
+2. Hassle-free: The publisher covers all professional services, so you don’t have to lift a finger.
+Professionals with industry experience handle everything and you are free to, well, write.

-No cost: Since the publishers provide all professional services, they’re also the ones spending the money.
-The writer doesn’t pay a single penny to get their book published.
-Even if the book underperforms in the market, they don’t have to repay any amount to the publisher.
+3. No cost: Since the publishers provide all professional services, they’re also the ones spending the money.
+You don’t have to pay a single penny to publish your book.
+Even if the book underperforms in the market, you don’t have to repay any amount to the publisher.

-Advance: The writer gets monetary compensation before the book gets published.
-This is an added plus in case the book doesn’t sell well enough, since you don’t have to pay it back!
+4. Advance: You get paid before the book gets published.
+This is an added plus in case the book doesn’t sell well enough, since you don’t have to pay anything back!

-Bookstore placement: Traditional publishers have a strong distribution network.
-They ensure that the book gets placed in physical bookstores, which increases a writer’s chances of being discovered.
+5. Bookstore placement: Traditional publishers have a strong distribution network.
+They make sure to place your book in physical bookstores, which increases your chances of selling your book.

-Hard to get a deal: Publishers and agents are flooded with book proposals on a daily basis, so they reach out to very few writers.
-New writers especially find nothing but a string of rejections in traditional publishing.
+1. Hard to get a deal: Publishers and agents are flooded with book proposals on a daily basis, so they reach out to very few writers.
+New writers especially find nothing in traditional publishing but a string of rejections.

-No creative control: Once the contract is signed, the publishers have full rights to edit and market the book as they wish.
-The writer gets a very limited say in how their book is designed, promoted, and sold in the market.
+2. No creative control: Once the contract is signed, the publishers have full rights to edit and market the book as they wish.
+You get a very limited say in how your book is designed, promoted, and sold in the market.

-No ownership: In giving up the publishing rights of the book, a writer also gives up their intellectual property.
-In case the book becomes popular in another venture like movies or video games, the author won’t be able to earn from it.
+4. No ownership: In giving up the publishing rights of the book, you’re also giving up your intellectual property.
+In case the book becomes popular in another venture like movies or video games, you won’t be able to earn from it.

-Low earnings: The low royalty rates of 7.5% do not measure up to the profits earned from the 50–70% royalty rates in self-publishing.
-In the long term, self-published authors tend to do financially better than traditionally published ones.
+5. Low earnings: The low royalty rates of 7.5% do not measure up to the profits earned from the 50–70% royalty rates in self-publishing.

-Complicated contracts: Publishing contracts are complicated documents that almost always favor the publisher.
-Writers need to go through them carefully and take help from lawyers to retain as many of the book’s rights as possible.
+7. Complicated contracts: Publishing contracts are complicated documents that almost always favor the publisher.
+You need to go through these carefully and take help from lawyers to retain as many of the book’s rights as you can.

 Now you know how traditional publishing works.
-But the question is, will it work for you?
+But when you think about self-publishing vs. traditional publishing, the question often becomes:

 There’s no hiding it: publishers only care about sales.
-For them to accept any proposal, they need the author to assure them of a ready audience waiting for their book.
-Publishers also depend upon you, the writer, to market your own book, so you need to have a sure base readership that can sell a given number of copies.
+For them to accept any proposal, they need you to assure them of a ready audience waiting to buy your book.
+Publishers also depend upon you to market your own book, so you need to have a firm base readership that can sell a given number of copies.

 Based on what we know so far, traditional publishing will work for you if (and only if) you:

-In self-publishing, the author handles everything by their own self.
-This doesn’t mean that one has to do everything themselves, of course.
-Writers can pay freelancers or other service providers to handle publishing tasks such as editing, proofreading, and book design.
-If a writer has money to spare, they can pay professionals to make sure that their book is also professional.
+In self-publishing, you handle everything.
+This doesn’t mean that you have to personally undertake every pre-publishing task, of course.
+You can pay freelancers or other service providers to handle various pre-publishing tasks such as editing, proofreading, and cover design.
+If you have money to spare, you can pay professionals to work on the manuscript and ensure that your book is polished.

-But even if one does have money to spend, it’s not exactly a cakewalk.
-The process is long and tiring, and a writer will end up spending more time doing things like networking or hiring proofreaders than actually writing.
-Plus, the writer alone has to make sure that their book meets global standards and doesn’t reflect badly on them.
+But even if you do have the money to spend, it’s not exactly a cakewalk.
+The process is long and tiring, and you’ll end up spending more time doing things like networking or hiring proofreaders than actually writing.
+Plus, you alone have to make sure that your book meets industry standards, so it doesn’t reflect badly on you.

-On the bright side, self-publishing lets the writer have complete freedom of activity, complete control over design and marketing, and one is free to publish their book as soon as it is ready.
-Depending on how much money a writer spends on their book, about 50–70% of the total profits go directly to the writer.
+On the bright side, self-publishing lets you have complete freedom of activity, complete control over design and marketing, and you can publish your book as soon as it is ready.
+Depending on how much money you spend on the book, about 50–70% of the total profits go directly to the writer.

 Here are the pros and cons of this method: